emqx/eip/design/0005-stateless-brokers.md

 c/<group-name>/<client-id>/#
 ```

-Then it would be nice if we could assign all the topics prefixed by `c/<group-name>/<client-id>/` to the same logic node.
+Then it would be nice if we could assign all the topics prefixed by `c/<group-name>/<client-id>/` to the same core node.
 The rule of hash key in this case is: "c/{2}{3}", where "{2}" and "{3}" are the second and third level of the topic respectively.

 Another example: